 She raced across the sky in the first women's air derby and later fought forest fires from the cockpit as an aerial fire patrol pilot.

-Blanche Noyes didn't just learn to fly; she used aviation to shatter expectations for women in the early 20th century.
-After becoming Ohio's first licensed female pilot in 1929, she immediately entered the public eye by competing in the first Women's Air Derby, a transcontinental race that proved women's endurance and skill.
-Her career took a vital turn during World War II when she joined the Civil Air Patrol, but her most lasting impact came afterward.
-For over two decades, she piloted for the U.S. Forest Service, pioneering aerial fire patrols over the dense woodlands of the Pacific Northwest.
-Flying countless hours, she spotted the first wisp of smoke from countless blazes, directing ground crews and saving vast tracts of wilderness.
-Her life in the cockpit moved from spectacle to essential public service, cementing her legacy as a flier who truly mattered.
+Blanche Noyes became Ohio's first licensed female pilot in 1929, then competed in the first Women's Air Derby, a transcontinental race proving women's endurance.
+During WWII she joined the Civil Air Patrol.
+Her most lasting impact came afterward: for over two decades she piloted for the U.S. Forest Service, pioneering aerial fire patrols over Pacific Northwest woodlands.
+She spotted the first wisp of smoke from countless blazes, directing ground crews and saving vast tracts of wilderness.
+Her life moved from spectacle to essential public service.

 1883–1900